CVE-2025-53057

 Technical details

-The vulnerability stems from an invalid assumption in the qdisctreereduce_backlog function where Qdiscs with major handle ffff: are assumed to be either root or ingress.
-This assumption is incorrect since it's valid to create egress qdiscs with major handle ffff:.
-For qdiscs like DRR that maintain an active class list, this can result in a use-after-free condition with a dangling class pointer.
-The vulnerability has been assigned a CVSS v3.1 base score of 7.8 (High) with the vector: CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H (NVD).
+The vulnerability stems from an invalid assumption in qdisctreereduce_backlog where Qdiscs with major handle ffff: are assumed to be either root or ingress, despite it being valid to create egress qdiscs with major handle ffff:.
+For qdiscs like DRR that maintain an active class list, this can result in a Use-After-Free (UAF) condition with a dangling class pointer.
+The vulnerability has been assigned a CVSS v3.1 base score of 7.8 (High) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H (NVD).

 Impact

-The vulnerability can lead to a use-after-free condition, potentially allowing an attacker to execute arbitrary code with elevated privileges, access sensitive information, or cause system crashes.
-The high CVSS score of 7.8 indicates significant potential impact on the confidentiality, integrity, and availability of the affected systems (NVD).
+The vulnerability can lead to a Use-After-Free condition, potentially allowing an attacker to execute arbitrary code with elevated privileges.
+The high CVSS score indicates that successful exploitation could result in complete compromise of confidentiality, integrity, and availability of the affected system (NVD).

 Mitigation and workarounds

-The proper fix involves modifying the code to stop when parent TCHROOT is reached, as this is the only way to retrieve ingress when a hierarchy without a ffff: major handle calls into qdisclookup with TCHMAJ(TCH_ROOT).
-Multiple patches have been released to address this vulnerability across different kernel versions (Kernel.org).
+The vulnerability has been fixed in the Linux kernel by modifying the qdisctreereducebacklog functionality to stop when parent TCHROOT is reached.
+This is because the only way to retrieve ingress is when a hierarchy which does not contain a ffff: major handle calls into qdisclookup with TCHMAJ(TCHROOT).
+The fix involves changes to net/sched/sch_api.c with one line insertion and one deletion (NVD).

 Additional resources